 - May be present in high volumes in non-hazardous waste management systems [60 FR 25493]

 Universal wastes are one category of these special wastes.
-In many cases, the hazardous components of universal wastes are also highly recyclable, which fits into EPA’s waste management hierarchy and encourage environmental stewardship.
+In many cases, the hazardous components of universal wastes are also highly recyclable, which fits into EPA’s waste management hierarchy and encourages environmental stewardship.

-Currently, four types of wastes can be managed under the EPA’s Universal Waste Management Rules [40 CFR 273]:
+Currently, five types of wastes can be managed under the EPA’s Universal Waste Management Rules [40 CFR 273]:

 - Intact, unbroken batteries, except spent lead acid batteries and other batteries specifically managed under other regulations